 Flushing it Away

-My personal favorite is the Aquaus SprayMate.
+Our top pick for the best diaper sprayer is the Aquaus SprayMate.
 The spray pressure is easily controlled, giving you that extra strong jet just when you need it.
 It is easy to fit and stores either on the wall or the side of the toilet.

 Sturdy and stylish, it will fit into any bathroom decor.
 What I like the most, though, is the splash guard.